sabinem/treehouse-python-techdegree/docs/index.md

 ## About
 Treehouse offers a 6-12 month long Python Tech program.
 The main seeling point of that program is that you build up a repository of work, that you may showcase to future employers.
 This work is essentially what I store in this repo.

-## Full Stack of Webdevelopment
+## Full Stack of Webdevelopment: Projects
-The projects cover the full stack of Webdevelopment in Python.
-We took these steps:
+The practical projects, that were part of this program, cover the range of Full Stack of Webdevelopment in Python:
 1. Pure Python projects (Projects 1-4)
-2. Flask and Django Applications (Projects 5, 6, 7, 8, 9, 12)
+2. Flask or Django Applications (Projects 5, 6, 7, 8, 9, 12)
-3. Flask and Django Apis coupled with an Angular or React Frontend (Projects 10, 11)
+3. Flask or Django Apis coupled with an Angular or React Frontend (Projects 10, 11)

-## Projects in Detail
+## Installing Projects
-All projects have:
+You can install and try all project in a virtual environment
 - a README file that comes with instructions on how to install and use them.
 - a requirements.txt file, that states what packages they need in their virtual environment